by Ambrose Evans-Pritchard

 Nomura expects the euro to reach $1.40 over this cycle, arguing that the dollar’s fortunes are moving from “feast to famine.”
 It says the muscular Obama dollar peaked in 2015 and the “multi-year downtrend” is underway.

-Didier Saint-Georges from Carmignac sees the end American hegemony altogether as Mr. Trump fritters away US leadership.
+Didier Saint-Georges from Carmignac sees the end of American hegemony altogether as Mr. Trump fritters away US leadership.
 “The dollar is under threat.
 We are witnessing something unprecedented: a convergence of economic and political factors severely questioning the US dollar’s status as the world’s dominant global currency,” he says.

 My own view is in polar contrast.
 America remains the scientific superpower.
 There is no challenger: Europe is in demographic decline; China has failed to grasp the nettle of reform under Xi Jinping and may slow to 2% growth rates by the early 2020s.